His dad gave him water on way to winning O.C. Marathon. He got disqualified for drinking it

 More was at stake last November when Ethan Hermann finished the Philadelphia Marathon in 2:17:03, nearly a minute under the 2024 U.S. Olympic Marathon Trials qualifying mark of 2:18:00.
 Yet Hermann, who was running in his first marathon, was disqualified and denied a shot at the Olympic Trials because his coach handed him a water bottle at a hydration station.

 Only designated volunteers are allowed to do that.
-Seems petty, although the rule is in place to help ensure runners aren't given a liquid that might contain something that enhances performance.
+It may seem petty, but the rule is in place to help ensure runners aren't given a liquid that might contain something that enhances performance.

 "I ran my first marathon in front of my favorite city in the world, my family, my friends, my second family, and so many people who treat me like family," Hermann posted on Instagram.
 "I had the most special day and I ran my heart and legs out.